brian-carroll/elm_c_wasm/docs/wrapper.md

 ![Diagram of the Wasm data structures for Closure and Int](./images/closure-example.png)

-> **Note:** Elm's `Int` is implemented as a data structure with a header, which it helps with "constrained type variables" like `number` and `comparable`.
+> **Note:** Elm's `Int` is implemented as a data structure with a header, which helps with "constrained type variables" like `number` and `comparable`.
 There are more efficient ways integers could be represented in the future.

 For further reading you can check out the documentation on [Elm data structures in WebAssembly](./data-structures.md), my [blog post on Closures](https://dev.to/briancarroll/elm-functions-in-webassembly-50ak), the source for the function application operator [`Utils_apply`](../src/kernel/utils.c), and the [C structures for all the Elm types](../src/kernel/types.h).